Kuranishi and Teichm\"uller: The Teichm uller Stack: basic facts

 In \cite{LMStacks}, a finite-dimensional atlas of (a connected component of) $\T$ is described under the hypothesis that the dimension of the automorphism group of the complex manifolds encoded in $\T$ is bounded.
 The rough idea is that the $\text{Diff}^0(M)$-action on $\mathcal I(M)$, though not locally free when the complex structures admit holomorphic vector fields, defines a sort a foliation that we call a TG foliation.
 A holonomy groupoid can be defined for this sort of foliation and gives the desired atlas.

-Such a groupoid is obtained by taking a complete set of local tranversals to the foliation and consider its quotient through the holonomy morphisms.
-In our situation, the transversal at a point $X_0$ of $\mathcal T(M)$ is the stack $[K_0/\text{Aut}^0(X_0)]$ whose definition is sketched in \cite[\S 2]{ENS} and \cite[\S 2.3]{LMStacks}.
-Here we need to be more precise about the definition of this stack.
+Such a groupoid is obtained by taking a complete set of local tranversals to the foliation and considering its quotient through the holonomy morphisms.
+In our situation, the transversal at a point $X_0$ of $\mathscr{T}(M)$ is the Kuranishi stack.
+It is build from $K_0$, see \cite[\S 2.3]{LMStacks} and Section \ref{Kurstack}.